Admin quick guide

 - Add text and/or images to the summary box.

-Note: If you don't want to use your front page for displaying courses or information about your organisation, you can display the log in page only by checking "force login" in Site administration > Security > Site policies.
+Note: If you don't want to use your front page for displaying courses or information about your organisation, you can display the log in page only by checking "force login" in Site administration > Security > Site security settings.

 Changing the look of your site

-- Moodle comes with two standard themes, called 'Clean' and 'More'.
-Both work well on mobile devices as well as desktops, and the 'More' theme is designed to be easily customisable from Site administration > Appearance > Themes > More.
+- A new Moodle site comes with a default Boost theme and two other standard themes, 'Clean' and 'More'.
+All work well on mobile devices as well as desktops, and the 'Boost' and 'More' themes are designed to be easily customisable from the Themes area of Site administration.

 - Find out how to add dropdown menus, footer links, Google Analytics and more in Site appearance.